Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Nucleated dwarfs as UCD progenitors

-The study of \citet{Wang2023} presents different phases of UCD formation from tidally stripped dE,N in the Virgo cluster.
-They suggest that, during the first transitional phase, tidal stripping can remove more than 90\% of the galaxy stellar mass, creating so-called strongly nucleated dwarfs with a nuclear-to-total-luminosity fraction reaching $8\% - 35\%$.
-In Figure \ref{fig:Luminosity_fraction}, we show the NSC-to-galaxy luminosity relation of our \emph{HST} sample, with the nuclear-to-total luminosity fraction of the NSCs as a colorbar.
-The NSCs show overall a good agreement with the relation derived by \citet{Graham2003}.
-We investigate if the five dwarfs outliers with a fraction $\gtrsim 6 \%$ show signs of tidal disruption.
-We identify tidal features from nearby massive galaxies related to two of them, MATLAS-1539 and MATLAS-1577, which have a fraction of 6.6\% and 9.2\%, respectively.
-The dwarfs and corresponding tidal features are visible in Figure \ref{fig:UCD_progenitors}.
-MATLAS-1539 seems compact and is located on top of a tidal tail from NGC5198, while MATLAS-1577 has a disturbed morphology and is extended towards a stellar stream from NGC5308.
-We note that the NSC of MATLAS-1539 is the largest of the modeled ones, with a R$_{\rm e,\rm NSC}$ of 21.58\,pc, and already follows a similar M$_V$--R$_{\rm e}$ relation to the UCDs (see Figure \ref{fig:ScalingRelation}).
-Following these results, even though only MATLAS-1577 meets the criteria of strongly nucleated dwarfs from \citet{Wang2023}, we suggest that both MATLAS-1539 and MATLAS-1577 are candidate UCD progenitors.
+The study of \citet{Wang2023} presents different phases of UCD formation from tidally stripped nucleated dEs in the Virgo cluster.
+They suggest that, during the first transitional phase, tidal stripping can remove more than 90\% of the galaxy stellar mass, creating strongly nucleated dwarfs with a nuclear-to-total-luminosity fraction reaching $8\% - 35\%$.
+In Fig. \ref{fig:Luminosity_fraction} we show the NSC-to-galaxy luminosity relation of our HST sample; the nuclear-to-total luminosity fraction of the NSCs is shown as a color bar.
+The NSCs show an overall good agreement with the relation derived by \citet{Graham2003}.
+We investigated whether the five dwarfs outliers with a fraction $\gtrsim 6 \%$ show signs of tidal disruption.
+We identified tidal features from nearby massive galaxies related to two of them, MATLAS-1539 and MATLAS-1577, which have a fraction of 6.6\% and 9.2\%, respectively.
+The dwarfs and corresponding tidal features are visible in Fig. \ref{fig:UCD_progenitors}.
+MATLAS-1539 seems compact and is located on top of a tidal tail from NGC5198, while MATLAS-1577 has a disturbed morphology and is extended toward a stellar stream from NGC5308.
+We note that the NSC of MATLAS-1539 is the largest of the modeled ones, with a R$_{\rm e,\rm NSC}$ of 21.58\,pc, and already follows a similar M$_V$--R$_{\rm e}$ relation to the UCDs (see Fig. \ref{fig:ScalingRelation}).
+Following these results, even though only MATLAS-1577 meets the criteria of strongly nucleated dwarfs from \citet{Wang2023}, we suggest that MATLAS-1539 and MATLAS-1577 are both candidate UCD progenitors.
 Among the galaxies with a nuclear-to-total luminosity fraction below 6\%, we found three tidally elongated UDGs located close to massive galaxies.
-According to \citet{Wang2023}, at early steps of tidal disruption, nucleated dEs fall into the regime of UDGs and show tidal features such as and extended stellar envelope or tidal tails.
-Based on this statement, we add these three UDGs to the list of candidates, and show them in Figure \ref{fig:UCD_progenitors}.
+According to \citet{Wang2023}, at the early steps of tidal disruption, nucleated dEs fall into the regime of UDGs and show tidal features such as an extended stellar envelope or tidal tails.
+Based on this statement, we add these three UDGs to the list of candidates, and show them in Fig. \ref{fig:UCD_progenitors}.